austin-mroz/SMORES/plan.md

 # STREUSEL-based steric parameters
 Essentially an article expanding the utility of the electric field size metric by allowing the calculation of additional steric parameters at the electric field surface

+## functionality
+The major functionality is:
+1. efficient electric field generation (2 potential avenues)
+	1. electric field from multipole expansion -- where multipoles are predicted using [6]`https://github.com/rinikerlab/EquivariantMultipoleGNN`
+	2. electric field from electrostatic potential predicted using [5]`https://github.com/AstexUK/ESP_DNN`
+	3. this will be validated against the results presented in the original STREUSEL paper and DeRose-JACS implementation of STREUSEL.
+Visualization can be similar to that presented in the GNN (EquivariantMultipoleGNN paper)
+2. electric field-based sterimol (via DBStep) and weighted sterimol (via wSterimol, [3]) parameters will be generated
+	1. weighted and unweighted sterimol parameters (L, B1, B2) will be validated/compared with those presented by DBStep and wSterimol [3]
+3. electric field-based sterimol parameters will be used to parameterize the catalytic examples in [1]

 To accomlish this we will develop a multi-step workflow, as follows:
 1.